 "We are convinced that applied knowledge is power, we endeavor to provide our clients with all the information they need to make their own, best decisions.
 Whether providing information, making suggestions, or giving advice, we will always put our clientsʼ best interests ahead of our own."

 Coy C. Vickers, Jr. is a licensed real estate broker based in Philadelphia, Pennsylvania.
-He and his team of dedicated, experienced professionals are committed to providing excellent housing solutions, focusing on residential rehab and FHA 203k renovation projects.
+He and his team of dedicated, experienced professionals are committed to providing excellent housing solutions, focusing on exclusive buyer brokerage, residential redevelopment, HomeStyle renovation and FHA 203k renovation projects.
 With our help and guidance, our clients can make smart decisions and own a property that they will surely love.

 Real estate is a business where, not only is it legal to trade with insider information, it is expected.